rechsby/FRC-Programming-Guide/src/FRC/course/ElectricalPrimer.md

 - [120A Breaker](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-hardware.html#ctre-voltage-regulator-module)
   - This breaker is the on/off switch for the robot.
 It is usually near the edge of the robot so it's easier to enable and disable.

-## CAN Wiring
+## CAN

 CAN (Control Area Network) is a protocol used to send data between different devices on the robot.
 It is a daisy-chained system, which means that its technically just two long wires going from one device to the next.

-Due to CAN's nature of each connection relying on the previous one, any one *break* in the chain can cause undesired behavior.
+Due to CAN's nature of each connection relying on the previous one, *any break* in the chain can cause undesired behavior.

+Every Device on a CAN network has a unique **id**.
+This can be any number, but it is almost always under 40.